 One study actually measured the amount of semen "flowback" (how much semen leaked out after sex), and found that when female orgasm occurred a minute or less before male ejaculation, sperm retention was greater.
 They also found that this retention was higher when the woman had an orgasm up to 45 minutes after male ejaculation.

-This study also found that a lack of orgasm or female orgasm that took place more than a minute before male ejaculation led to lower sperm retention.
+They also found that a lack of female orgasm that took place more than a minute before male ejaculation led to lower sperm retention.

 This study did not, however, look at pregnancy rates.
 If pregnancy rates are higher with female orgasm, it's unclear by how much.